TBD54566975/web5-rs/docs/rfcs/rcf-0001/README.md

 4. Bind the Rust implementation to the target languages
 5. Implementation in the target languages with use of the binded code (4)

-The APID is codified in a [Custom DSL](../../API_DESIGN.md#custom-dsl) (domain-specific language) syntax.
+The APID is codified in a [Custom DSL](../../CUSTOM_DSL.md) (domain-specific language) syntax.
 See [Alternatives](#alternatives) below for exploration of alternative solutions.
 The Custom DSL is not expected to have deterministic assurances via programmatic integrations, the test vectors provide assurances, but instead the Custom DSL is intended to convey a design to a developer in a fast, easy, and accessible manor; the goal of the Custom DSL is for the developer to attend to their target language, not the design codification.
+The Custom DSL is itself also versioned, considering it is intended to evolve over time, such that specific versions of the APID can reference specific versions of the Custom DSL.

 The APID is asserted to act as a floor, or a baseline, of feature support — each implementation may choose to expose publicly facing APIs which are beyond the scope of the APID.